BLOGS

 One of the people who deserves special recognition is Masja Pit, the driving force behind the Talent Award from the very beginning.
+I have always admired her commitment to creating opportunities for others.
 Her energy, dedication, and belief in emerging talent are exactly what it takes to build and sustain an initiative like this.
-I have always admired her commitment to creating opportunities for others.
-Together with Sido from Sideau, they renewed the competition.
-Later in this article, Masja shares the story behind the Talent Award, why she felt compelled to create it, and how it has grown into the platform it is today.
-You'll also hear from the other organizers, who each share their own perspective on what makes the Talent Award such a valuable part of our industry.
+Together with Sido Fokkema from Sideau – Agra-Wool International – they renewed the competition.
+This was a great collaboration, and each partner shares its own perspective on what makes the Talent Award such a valuable part of our industry.

 Alongside Pascal Zijlmans, who chaired the jury and also moderated the event, and Erwin Otten of Chrysal, I had the opportunity to see firsthand how a new generation of floral professionals is approaching our industry.
 The finalists, Lotte, Rosalie, Fenne, and Jesse, each brought their own vision, creativity, and commitment to sustainability.